 Trellis licenses are designed to work on just one site (unless you purchase a multi-site license).
 This means that you may run into issues if you try to add your license to both a staging site and your live site.
 You would likely receive the below error message:

-When you're ready to push the site live from staging, remove the license and place it on the live site BEFORE you push Trellis live.
+When you're ready to push the site live from staging, remove the license from the staging site BEFORE you push Trellis live.
+Then you can add it back on the live site.

 If you experience any issues in this process, or if you wish to test changes on your staging site AFTER you've already launched Trellis on your live site, our team can help at firstname.lastname@example.org.